okutuzova/Netflix_App/README.md

 * **ErrorPage** – Displays a custom error page when a route is not found.
 * **FavoritesPage** – Displays a list of the user’s favorite movies and TV shows.
+It allows users to:
+- Filter favorites by type: All, Movies, or TV Series.
+- Remove items from the favorites list.

 * **Home** – The homepage of the app, displays the hero section, movie rows, and a footer.
 * **MovieDetail** – Displays detailed information about a specific movie.
 * **Movies** – Displays a list of movies.